Advisory: Ewing Police and ‘Ring’ Invite Residents to

 came to Ewing Police to report that they were victims of

-each received a phone call by an individual claiming to
+they each received a phone call by an individual

-be their “grandchild” who indicated that they had been
+claiming to be their “grandchild” who indicated that

-arrested while out of the country (Canada and the
+they had been arrested while out of the country (Canada

-Dominican Republic).
-The person on the phone then
+and the Dominican Republic).
+The person on the

-the first time that we have seen this type of scam in
+This is not the first time that we have seen this type

-Ewing.
-A search of the FBI’s website talks about this
+of scam in Ewing.
+A search of the FBI’s website

-type of scam and has labeled it “The Grandparent Scam”.
+talks about this type of scam and has labeled it “The

-works is that the grandparent receives a call from
+How the scam works is that the grandparent receives a

 involving their travels to another country where they